alexchans/Network_Project2/README.md

 ## Introduction

 This project focuses on designing and simulating a multi-tier network architecture for a large-scale enterprise scenario.
-It evaluates network performance through metrics like throughput, packet loss, jitter, and duration while visualizing the architecture using professional tools.
-The project also incorporates traffic generation and analysis to replicate real-world conditions, providing a comprehensive framework for understanding network behavior in complex scenarios.
+It evaluates network performance with dynamic visualizations through metrics like throughput, packet loss, and duration while visualizing the architecture using professional tools.
+The project also incorporates traffic generation using mixed protocols and analysis to replicate real-world conditions, providing a comprehensive framework for understanding network behavior in complex scenarios.

 ---